srisar/giggle-pig-Monolithic/README.md

 PHPVue application framework is a minimal framework/template to develop applications with PHP backend and Vue.js-based single page application.

-It comes with an authentication mechanism for Vue ,and a way to authenticate API from backend calls.
+It comes with an authentication mechanism for Vue, and a way to authenticate API from backend calls.